Zutomayo

 Despite the little information released, the group is commercially successful.
 Zutomayo's three EP's have reached 8th, 1st, and 2nd on the Oricon Albums Chart, respectively.
 The group was also invited to perform at the 2019 Fuji Rock Festival a year after their debut.
+They have a large fanbase, known as Zutomaro, (Note: Stylized in all caps; ずとまろ.) a name given by ACA-Ne in the Q&A included with the first edition of the EP Imawa Imade Chikaiwa Emide.

+Zutomayo gained wider international exposure after their track "Taidada" was featured in Forza Horizon 6.

 Style

 Aside from ACA-Ne, the vocalist, it is unclear how many people are in the band.
 ACA-Ne has never revealed her face, and the band have performed behind a translucent screen during concerts, including at the 2019 Fuji Rock Festival.
 Many have pointed to Zutomayo's secrecy regarding its members contributing towards its popularity.
 In more recent performances however, other members of the band have been less secretive, choosing to show their faces.

 Zutomayo typically produces rock music, often featuring intricate, funk-inspired basslines.
 ACA-Ne's voice has been described as "energetic", "expressive", and "delicate".